I set myself a sewing challenge to start the year off right 😂!

 How to save time?

-"I don’t have time" is often the phrase I hear most in the workshop and shop.
-Me, I’m more the type to say that we choose the quality of our time.
+"I don’t have time" is often the phrase I hear most at the workshop and in the shop.
+Me, I’m more the type to say we choose the quality of our time.

 I could have spent time doing something else.
-By the way, and unfortunately, I don’t have little elves who do the cleaning, laundry, supplier orders at night, ... but I can also be a few hours late on these tasks 😏... it’s not a big deal!
+Actually, and unfortunately, I don’t have little elves who clean, do laundry, handle supplier orders at night... but I can also be a few hours late on these tasks 😏... it’s not a big deal!

 And then, I have a few tips and tricks to share with you to save time.

-Instead of trying to do everything at once, break the tasks into small pieces...
+Instead of trying to do everything at once, break tasks into small pieces...

 I always try to do the same tasks by grouping them (interfacing, overlocking, topstitching, ironing...)